sseefried/inequality-denotational-hardware/Inequality.lagda.md

 𝔹-to-𝔽2∘F𝟚-to-𝔹≗id = λ { zero → refl; (suc zero) → refl }
 ```

-### Comparing bits but leaving the representation of `R` abstract
+### Comparing bits but leaving the representation of `⋚` abstract

 We know that we want to compare single bits but, at this point, it is
-not clear what would be the best type to represent `R` with.
+not clear what would be the best type to represent `⋚` with.
 In fact,
 this question may not have a definitive answer.
 Accordingly we set `τ
 = 𝔹` and `μ = 𝔹-to-𝔽2`, but we leave `ρ` and `ν` abstract.